ADITYA4X/The-Wild-Oasis/README.md

-# The Wild Oasis Hotel MG
+# The Wild Oasis Hotel MG App

-The Project is based on Hotel management app controlled by their employees.
+Main project in Jonas Schmedtmann's Ultimate React Course.
+Build with React Query and Supabase.